uesu/mastercomfig-install-guide/README.md

 **Note:**

-* dxlevel 80 disables sheens, skins and visual resulting to produce a lower quality graphics.
+* dxlevel 80 or 81 disables sheens, skins and visual resulting to produce a lower quality graphics.
 Remove the `-dxlevel` after the first launch.
+* dxlevel 80 or 81 is not recommended, especially for competitive matches, as dxlevel 90 or 95 is required.

 ##

-* **-freq x** : If you have a monitor with 144Hz, add **-freq 144** to the launch options
+* **-freq x** : If you have a monitor with 144Hz or higher, add **-freq 144** to the launch options

 `this applies only if TF2 does not automatically detect the refresh rate on your monitor`